Sstanley45/TenzieGame1/README.md

     Webpack: A module bundler used for packaging the project's assets.
     npm: The package manager used to manage project dependencies.

-# What I Learnt development
+# What I Learnt during development
 During the development of the Tenzie Game project, I have gained experience and knowledge in the following areas:

     ReactJS: I have learned how to use React components to create a dynamic and interactive user interface.